HomeServerlessContainersHow to

 • Select the Scaleway Container Registry.

 • Choose an image from your Container Registry.
-Select the required Container Registry Namespace from the dropdown list, and then select the container and tag.
+Select the required Container Registry Namespace from the drop-down list, and then select the container and tag.

-• Choose the Port your container is listening on.
-We recommend configuring your container to listen on the PORT environment variable.
+• Choose the port your container is listening on.
+We recommend configuring your container to listen on the $PORT environment variable.

 • Choose the resources to be allocated to your container at runtime.
 These define the performance characteristics of your container.